Everyone’s thought about starting a blog at some point.

 Please note that there are two versions of WordPress: the “.com” version and the “.org” version.
 They may look similar, but there’s a vast difference between them.

-You’re going to want to choose the WordPress.org content management system, which will come preloaded with my recommended hosting provider.
+You’ll want to choose the WordPress.org content management system, which will come preloaded with my recommended hosting provider.

 Find Reliable Web Hosting

-When I started my own blog, I picked a slow and unreliable host that a blogging “guru” recommended.
+When I started my blog, I picked a slow and unreliable host that a blogging “guru” recommended.
 After realizing my error, I had to change my hosting provider (not fun!).

 Want to avoid my mistake?
 Use Cloudways for your WordPress blog.
 They have incredible service, lightning-quick speeds, and bargain prices.
-That’s the host I use, and so do other top-level professionals.
+That’s the host I use, and so do other professionals.

 4. Install WordPress and Go Live